Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Constructing a unified interpolating effective potential

-so that the observational bound translates into $ |1-\alpha| \lesssim 0.2$, which yields
+so that the observational bound \eqref{obs-B} translates into $ |1-\alpha| \lesssim 0.2$, which yields

-Regarding the late--time de Sitter--like regime of the model, inequality \eqref{alpha-obs} indicates that the fractional parameter must be close to unity to be consistent with current bounds on $w_0$.
+Regarding the late-time de Sitter-like regime of the model, inequality \eqref{alpha-obs} indicates that the fractional parameter must be close to unity to be consistent with current bounds on $w_0$.
 It should be noted that this allowed range for $\alpha$ is fully consistent with the constraints obtained in the previous subsections.
-A more refined analysis, which investigates the perturbations within our fractional model, could considerably tighten this constraint \cite{Rasouli:2026vei}.